 - 2 tablespoons avocado oil

-- 1 quart chicken broth (plus 1 additional quart broth or water for heating and serving)
+- 1 quart chicken or vegetable broth plus 1 additional quart broth or water for heating and serving

 - Preheat the oven to 375ºF and line a rimmed baking sheet with a silicone baking mat or parchment paper.